briantully/codeassignment-report/discovery.md

 Currently set to "Tally results whenever a vote is cast".

-**Recommendation: change to "Tally votes on cron run" **
+**Suggestion: It is slightly more performant to change this to "Tally votes on cron run" but the client would need to weigh the performance gains against the slightly diminished user experience.
+**